-Trump, lagging in polls, pressures Justice Department to target Democrats and criticizes Barr
+Trump, lagging in polls, pressures Justice Dept. to target Democrats and criticizes Barr

-Three weeks before the election and trailing Biden nationally as well as in key states, Trump is issuing a new torrent of threats and demands for federal action against Democrats, including former president Barack Obama, that go beyond his familiar and often erroneous claims of wrongdoing by his perceived political enemies.
+Three weeks before the election and trailing Biden in polls nationally as well as in key states, Trump is issuing a new torrent of threats and demands for federal action against Democrats, including former president Barack Obama, that go beyond his familiar and often erroneous claims of wrongdoing by his perceived political enemies.

-One main difference is in the level of anger being leveled at Barr, a deeply conservative lawyer picked for the job after Trump complained that his predecessor, Jeff Sessions, was disloyal.
+One main difference is in the level of anger being leveled at Barr, a deeply conservative lawyer picked for the job after Trump complained that Barr’s predecessor, Jeff Sessions, was disloyal.

 The president’s calls for the Justice Department to target his political opposition in the heat of a presidential campaign is a jarring moment without precedent in modern American history.
-But it is in keeping with Trump’s actions when he has faced adversity, which now includes testing positive for covid-19 last week after for month minimizing the threat posed by a deadly virus that has killed more than 211,000 Americans.
+But it is in keeping with Trump’s actions when he has faced adversity, which now includes testing positive for the coronavirus last week after for months minimizing the threat posed by a deadly virus that has killed more than 211,000 Americans.

-“The behavior would be shocking in a normal presidency, but Trump has literally been doing this for years,” Harvard Law School professor Jack Goldsmith, a former Justice Department official in the George W. Bush administration, said of Trump’s calls to go after Democrats.
+“The behavior would be shocking in a normal presidency, but Trump has literally been doing this for years,” Harvard Law School professor Jack Goldsmith, a Justice Department official in the George W. Bush administration, said of Trump’s calls to go after Democrats.
 “So it is reprehensible, but not shocking.”

-Trump said he is disappointed in Barr over the federal probe, results of which Barr has told Republicans will not be ready before the Nov.
+Trump said he is disappointed in Barr over the federal probe, the results of which Barr has told Republicans will not be ready before the Nov.
 3 election, said people familiar with the discussions who, like others, spoke on the condition of anonymity because they were not authorized to discuss the investigation.

 “If that’s the case, I’m very disappointed,” Trump said during an interview with radio host Rush Limbaugh.
 “I think it’s a terrible thing.
 And I’ll say it to his face.”